kuusminustwo/pankan-info/TERMS_AND_CONDITIONS.md

 These Terms and Conditions ("Terms") are a legal agreement between you ("you" or "User") and Khuslen Ganbold, operating as PanKan ("PanKan," "we," "us," or "our").
 These Terms govern your use of the PanKan mobile application (the "App") and any related services we offer (collectively, the "Services").

-Our contact email is huslenganbold42@gmail.com.
+Our contact email is support@pankan.app.
 Our registered address is Khan-uul duureg, Artsatiin am, GardenCity, 1305-303, Ulaanbaatar, Ulaanbaatar 17100, Mongolia.

 **By using PanKan, you agree to these Terms.
 If you don't agree, please don't use the App.**